-Much like a child going through puberty, the maturation of the Harry Potter franchise has yielded awkward growing pains for series' third film.
-Pent-up demand should ensure magical returns initially, but the unwieldy elements make it less likely to conjure up the kind of staying power exhibited by its predecessors.
+Much like a child going through puberty, the maturation of the Harry Potter franchise has yielded awkward growing pains for the third film in the series.
+Visually dazzling and considerably darker than the prior incarnations, the story suffers from a slightly disjointed feel that will prove less accessible to those not intimately familiar with every corner of author J.K.
+Rowling’s world.
+Pent-up demand after an 18-month hiatus should ensure magical returns initially, but the unwieldy elements make it less likely Warner Bros. can conjure up the kind of box office staying power exhibited by the “Potter” predecessors.

 On paper, Alfonso Cuaron represented an inspired choice to inherit the series — his most salient credit being not indie darling “Y tu mama tambien” but rather his radiant 1995 children’s story “A Little Princess.”
 In terms of style, the director immediately puts his stamp on the material by delivering a bold shift in the film’s color palette, using muted, washed-out tones that help capture a sense of wonder and foreboding.

 The problem is that both the narrative and Cuaron’s flourishes mark a rather stark departure from Chris Columbus’ approach of closely adhering to the books, which played better with children than this film is apt to while still appealing to adults.
 Notably lacking is the sort of action-oriented climax that punctuated the earlier films, as “Prisoner of Azkaban” closes with a cerebral time-traveling interlude that nearly requires a crash-course in “Terminator” logic.